Nuwa-genomics/Nuwa/README.md

 ## Getting Started

+Make sure docker and docker-compose are installed on your host machine.

-First, clone the repo:
+Next, clone the repo:
 ```bash
 git clone https://github.com/ch1ru/Nuwa.git && cd Nuwa
 ```

-If you have a Nvidia GPU:
+### If you have a Nvidia GPU:

+1.Make sure cuda drivers are installed on the host machine.

+2.Install and configure [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for docker

+3.Bring up container using CUDA dockerfile:
 ```bash
 docker-compose -f cuda.docker-compose.yml up -d --build
 ```

-Otherwise:
+### If using a CPU:

+Bring up containers using CPU dockerfile:
 ```bash
 docker-compose -f cpu.docker-compose.yml up -d --build
 ```
-You can also use [docker desktop](https://www.docker.com/products/docker-desktop/)

 Then visit http://localhost in your browser.